Navarino Island

-Navarino Island (Isla Navarino) is a Chilean island located between Isla Grande de Tierra del Fuego, to the north, and Cape Horn, to the south.
+Navarino Island (Isla Navarino) is a large Chilean island, with an area of 2514 km2 and a coastline of 510 km.
+It is located between Isla Grande de Tierra del Fuego, to the north, and Cape Horn, to the south.
 The island forms part of the Commune of Cabo de Hornos, the southernmost commune in Chile and in the world, belonging to Antártica Chilena Province in the XII Region of Magallanes and Chilean Antarctica.
 Its population is concentrated primarily in the communal capital, Puerto Williams, and in small settlements like Puerto Navarino, Río Guanaco and Puerto Toro.
 The highest point of the island is Pico Navarino at 1195 m.
 The island is a popular destination for fly-fishers.

+Archaeology

+History and archaeology may be the most valuable resource of Navarino Island and its adjacent sectors.
+It is considered to have dense concentrations of Yahgan archeological sites in the world.
+The Yahgan were nomadic people, known for building temporary settlements on a seasonal basis.
+Their middens show dependency on fishing for food, and on a range of vegetables they gathered.

+There is a Megalithic Yaghan archaeological site dating to about 10,000 years ago near Wulaia Bay.
+Numerous remains of huts surrounded by ring middens have been found on the lowland terraces.